KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ---

-- **Scheduler-grpcui-service**
+## Scheduler-grpcui-service

-Before starting our Scheduler service development, lets add another service to our development environment which we will use to interact with our scheduler-service for debugging purposes.
+Before commencing the development of our Scheduler service, let's incorporate an additional service into our development environment.
+This service will facilitate interaction with our scheduler-service for debugging purposes.
 > - Create a folder named grpcui-service inside scheduler folder.
 > - Create a Docker file and set contents to `FROM fullstorydev/grpcui:v1.3.1`
 > - Add the following to the services part of the docker-compose.yml file.